Author: Emily Stephens, Communications

 Choosing which trail to visit is the hardest part!
 After you’ve made your decision, use the following tips to help plan your outing.

-First, a note on winter trail etiquette.
-Community winter trails require a lot of work and care throughout winter and year-round.
 Please remember to share the path and follow winter trail etiquette.
 This includes walking your dog on a leash and not walking on ski tracks or blocking the path.

 What to bring